Daphney24/BackbaseAssessment/README.md

 npm install
 ```

-#### Multiple configurations
+#### Multiple environment configurations
-The project contains 2 different configuration files based on the dev and test environment.
-The executable configuration file is ```npm run test:e2e``` which will execute depending on the chosen environment.
-If environment variable ENV has not been set, then the default configuration test will be executed.
-The ```protractor.conf.js``` contains basic configuration merged with environment specific configuration files, which are located in ```config/environment/``` directory, if chosen, will extend the basic configuration.
+The project contains multiple configuration files based on the entered environment for execution.
+The executable configuration file is ```protractor.conf.js``` which will execute depending on value of the environment variable ENV.
+If environment variable has not been set, then the default configuration ```testenv.conf.js``` will be executed.
+The ```base.conf.js``` contains basic configuration merged with environment specific configuration files(either devenv.conf.js or testenv.conf.js) based on the entry provided in the commandline.

 Example: